 In an unhurried walk, lions usually place the hind paw in the imprint made by the front paw.
 They have four toes with three distinct lobes present at the base of the pad.
 Generally, claw marks are not visible since their claws are retractable.
-Lion tracks range from about 3 inches across for females up to 5 inches for males.
-Lion stride length is much longer than that of a bobcat or lynx, measuring around 12 inches between consecutive tracks, 30-40 inches for female lions and 40-50 for males.

 Mountain lions are solitary animals.
-Adult males almost generally travel alone.
+Adult males almost always travel alone.
 If tracks indicate two or more lions traveling together, it's probably a female with young.